Azure AD Connect: When you have an existing tenant

 The match is only evaluated for new objects coming from Connect.
 If you change an existing object so it is matching any of these attributes, then you see an error instead.

 Since all attributes in Azure AD are going to be overwritten by the on-premises value, make sure you have good data on-premises.
-For example, if you only have managed email address in Office 365 and not kept it updated in on-premises AD DS, then you lose any values in Azure AD/Office 365 not present in AD DS.
+For example, if you only have managed email address in Microsoft 365 and not kept it updated in on-premises AD DS, then you lose any values in Azure AD/Microsoft 365 not present in AD DS.

 If you use password sync, which is always used by express settings, then the password in Azure AD is overwritten with the password in on-premises AD.
 If your users are used to manage different passwords, then you need to inform them that they should use the on-premises password when you have installed Connect.